kaursukhdeep5624-sudo/Induction/README.md

  ## 🗓️About Induction program

- #### This induction program is designed to help us (  first year students ) adapt to the new acadamics  environment , understanding college structure and get motivated for our  engineering journey
+ #### This induction program is designed to help us adapt to the new acadamics  environment , understanding college structure and get motivated for our  engineering journey.
  ---
   ### *Day 1 (31 july 2025 )*
   ### 🙏spiritual opening